Skip to main content

 Numbers for Mac

-You may have problems opening exports from Current RMS or importing data from saved with Numbers for Mac if you use a comma as a decimal separator in your country or region.
+You may have problems opening exports from the system or importing data saved with Numbers for Mac if you use a comma as a decimal separator in your country or region.

-Before importing data, we recommend creating a few records in Current RMS first.
-For example, if you’re looking to add your kit then create some products with stock levels, rates, accessories, and serialized components.
+Before importing data, we recommend creating a few records in the system first.
+For example, if you’re looking to add your kit, then create some products with stock levels, rates, accessories, and serialized components.

 When you’ve done that, head to System Setup > Export Data and export the types of data you just created.
-The exported CSV files will give you a great idea of how the data you just entered into Current looks on import templates.
+The exported CSV files will give you a great idea of how the data you just entered into the system looks on import templates.

 The exports also act as ready-to-go templates that you can add to.
 Just add new records as rows in the CSV files.